ckdas/psflux/readme.txt

-added a few libraries to make it work
+added a few libraries to make it work.